AFR0011/SIRI-/README.md

 ## Possible Improvements

 - Add support for more APIs and libraries for enhanced functionality.
+- Incorporate user-centric approaches to make application more user-friendly.
 - Integrate natural language processing (NLP) for smarter command interpretation.
 - Make the app platform-independent with GUI support.